 The Malaysian Estate Agency Standards Third Edition 2020 describe estate agency practice as representing oneself to the public, individual, or firm as ready to act for commission, fee, reward, or other considerations.
 This also includes services related to property sales or disposals, property purchase or acquisition, property leasing or letting, promoting the availability of properties for sale or disposal, purchase or acquisition, leasing or letting, as well as tenancy administration tasks such as rental collection, payment of expenses, coordinating minor repairs, and facilitating the transfer of property possession.
-In addition, agency practice in Malaysia must comply with the Valuers, Appraisers, Estate Agents, and Property Managers Act 1981 and be supervised by the Board of Valuers, Appraisers, Estate Agents, and Property Managers (BOVAEA).
+In addition, agency practice in Malaysia must comply with the Valuers, Appraisers, Estate Agents, and Property Managers (BOVAEA).
 The job scope of a real estate agent includes buying, selling, and leasing properties; helping clients find available properties for sale; assisting clients in the negotiation process; property touring; and facilitating the property purchasing process.